opensource2025/Home-made-cheese/README.md

 A fresh, white, soft cheese is obtained,

 It has a pleasant taste and can be used in salads, sandwiches, or cooking.

-* Utensils:

-A pot (for heating milk).

-A thermometer.

-A strainer or colander .

-A large spoon.

-A cheesecloth (or clean cotton cloth).

-A bowl.

-* Equipment:

-Stove or hot plate.

-Mold (optional, to shape the cheese).

   ## 7) health benefits of natural cheese:
   Natural cheese is not only delicious but also provides many health benefits: